This post is also on:

 On 27 March 1625, the Portuguese-Spanish reinforcement squadron, commanded by the Spaniard Fradique de Toledo Osório, arrived in Bahia.

-The battle lasted more than 40 days and on 1 May the first surrender was obtained.
+The battle lasted more than 40 days and on 1st May the first surrender was obtained.

-The solution found for the throne is his great-uncle, Cardinal D. Henrique (Henry I of Portugal), who, already quite old, dies in 1580, marking the end of the Avis dynasty.
+The solution found for the throne was his great-uncle, Cardinal D.Henrique(Henrique I, of Portugal), who, already very old, died in 1580, marking the end of the Avis dynasty.

-The then king of Spain, Felipe II, one of the most powerful monarchs of the time, was the grandson of Dom Manuel, O Venturoso, who, in turn, was Dom Sebastião’s uncle.
+The then king of Spain, Felipe II, one of the most powerful monarchs of the time, was the grandson of Dom Manuel, O Venturoso, who in turn was Dom Sebastião‘s uncle.

 It was during the period of the Iberian Union that the French invasions also took place.

-The period known as “Dutch Brazil”, in which a sophisticated Dutch administration prevailed in part of the northeastern Brazilian coast, occurs exactly in this context.
+The period known as ‘Dutch Brazil’, in which a sophisticated Dutch administration prevailed on part of the north-eastern coast of Brazil, occurred precisely in this context.

-First attempted invasion takes place in 1599
+Thefirst attempted invasion took place in 1599.

 Other attempts by the Dutch to invade Bahia had already been recorded, but were unsuccessful.